Terrazzo Installation Process

-- The first and most important step in the installation of terrazzo is preparing the surface, this aids in preparing the substrate for a strong bond to the terrazzo mixture.
-The Surface is prepared with a shot blast machine that releases metal shot to clean and allow the substrate to bond to the epoxy.
+- The first and most important step in the installation of terrazzo is preparing the surface, which aids in preparing the substrate for a strong bond to the terrazzo mixture.
+The surface is prepared with a shot blast machine that releases metal shot to remove any residue from the substrate.

 - Next, you prime the floor with an epoxy primer to again strengthen the bond to the substrate.

-- Once the floor is primed the terrazzo divider strips are put into place and secured to the substrate floor.
-This allows for the use of multiple colors, complex designs and whimsical patterns to be constructed with this type of flooring.
+- Once the floor is primed, the terrazzo divider strips are put into place and secured.
+This allows for multiple colors, complex designs, and whimsical patterns to be constructed.

 - The terrazzo craftsman will either hand trowel or utilize a power trowel to even out the mixture and make sure it is distributed throughout the form evenly.
-Once level, it is left to cure for three days.
+Once level, it is left to cure.

-- When the floor is cured the artisans will grind the floor with a floor grinder that utilizes grinding pads comprised of diamond plates that are spun at a high velocity, taking the floor texture from rough to smooth ensuring an even, smooth and brilliant surface.
+- When the floor is cured the artisans will grind the floor with a floor grinder that utilizes pads comprised of diamond plates that are spun at a high velocity, taking the floor texture from rough to smooth ensuring an even and brilliant surface.